 The Lions were returning the favour after England's cricketers sent them a good luck message before their highly successful tour last month.

 The cricket team will certainly be hoping they can follow in the Lion's footsteps, who defeated Australia to win a test series for the first time in 16 years last week.

 Whether its rugby, cricket, rock paper scissors, tidily winks or mud wrestling.
 There is no better feeling than beating Aussies at sport.

-The British and Irish Lions have tweeted a picture of the official programme for the second Test against Australia.
+The British and Irish Lions have won a Test series for the first time in 16 years after an impressive 41-16 victory in the third Test against Australia.